 Spreading the awareness on the effects of rabies if a rabid dog bit a human and promoting the good practices in taking care of pets such as dogs and cats were the goals of this summit.

-Local government officials and baranggay officials in Romblon, selected officials from Department of Interior and Local government (DILG) and health officers from the municipalities of the province.
+Local government officials and baranggay officials in Romblon, selected officials from Department of Interior and Local government (DILG) and health officers from the municipalities of the province attended the said event.

 Dr. Josue Victoria, the Provincial Veterinarian of Marinduque, shared their strategies and experiences before their province declared as “Rabies Free” since 2013.
 He mentioned that the eliminating Rabies is easy, but sustaining it is much difficult. “kungmahirappuksainangrabies, mas mahirappoangpagme-maintain namaging rabies-free angisangprobinsya.”
 He said.